 Taught programmes are those in which a large proportion of the learning is facilitated through classroom, seminar, tutorial and supervised laboratory work and which are at least partially assessed by examination or course work.
-There are three levels of taught programme: Postgraduate Certificate (PGCert), Postgraduate Diploma (PGDip), and Masters.
+There are three levels of taught program: Postgraduate Certificate (PGCert), Postgraduate Diploma (PGDip), and Masters.
 Postgraduate Certificates and Diplomas are short (under a year) and can be part of continuing professional development (CPD).
-In some cases, diplomas can be awarded to students who follow a taught Master's programme, but who do not complete the final (up to) 20,000-word dissertation.
+In some cases, diplomas can be awarded to students who follow a taught masters programme, but who do not complete the final (up to) 20,000-word dissertation .

-The learning on a research programme will take place through the pursuit of a self-directed project, which aims to make a new contribution to human knowledge, although it will also usually be part of a broader research programme at an institutional level.
-Research programmes at Masters level might be called a Masters in Research (MRes) or, regardless of the actual subject studied, a Masters in Philosophy (MPhil), which usually take two years.
+The learning on a research program will take place through the pursuit of a self-directed project, which aims to make a new contribution to human knowledge, although it will also usually be part of a broader research program at an institutional level.
+Research programs at masters level might be called a Masters in Research (MRes) or, regardless of the actual subject studied, a Masters in Philosophy (MPhil), which usually take two years.
 The highest research degree is the Doctor of Philosophy (PhD), which takes a minimum of three years to complete.
-Apart from some training in research skills, there will be very little taught content on research programmes.
+Apart from some training in research skills, there will be very little taught content on research programs.
 The dissertation will be longer, 70,000 to 100,000 words for a PhD.
 It should also be original and, in theory, publishable.
 Essentially, possessing a PhD should mean that you are one of the leading experts in your specialism in the world.
-There are also integrated and funded four-year programmes, which are much coveted.
-These are known as one-plus-three programmes, because they are made up of a one-year Masters degree followed by a three-year PhD.
+There are also integrated and funded four-year programs, which are much coveted.
+These are known as one-plus-three programs, because they are made up of a one-year masters degree followed by a three-year PhD.